 The staking network allows any individual, business, defi dapp, wallet provider, SaaS provider, exchange — just about any service — the ability to provide their users with the option to earn staking rewards on their ETH holdings without worrying about maintaining an extensive staking infrastructure.

-This is a “quick” high level overview of what its all about.
+This is a “quick” high level overview of what it’s all about.
 For a much more in-depth guide to Rocket Pool’s features and decentralised network, be sure to read our current whitepaper here or drop into our busy Discord chat room.
 Oh and don’t forget to checkout all the latest updates on our website!

 Rocket Pool — General

 A brief overview of what Proof of Stake is and why it is awesome.

 A quick introduction into what Rocket Pool actually does.

 - Why would I need to use it?